awesto/django-shop/docs/reference/addresses.rst

 Multiple Addresses
 ==================

-In **djangoSHOP**, if the merchant activates this feature, while setting up the site, customers can register more than one address.
+In **django-SHOP**, if the merchant activates this feature, while setting up the site, customers can register more than one address.
 Multiple addresses can be activated, when editing the **Shipping Address Form Plugin** or the **Billing Address Form Plugin**.